burgerdev/pygeors/README.md

 > You should have received a copy of the GNU General Public License
 > along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+The contents of germany.db and gemeindeverzeichnis.csv are a derived work of the [Gemeindeverzeichnis](https://www.destatis.de/DE/ZahlenFakten/LaenderRegionen/Regionales/Gemeindeverzeichnis/Administrativ/Archiv/Verwaltungsgliederung/Verwalt4QAktuell.html), whose copyright owner is the German federal statistic office on behalf of the community of German statistical offices.
+It may be copied and distributed at will, provided the German federal statistic office is attributed as source.

-The contents of the sqlite3 database plz.db are provided by <http://opengeodb.org/> and are in the public domain.
+The contents of zipcode.db are derived from the Gemeindeverzeichnis and data provided by opengeodb.org, which is in the public domain.

 Thanks
 ------

-Thanks to opengeodb.org for providing the geospatial data.
+  * opengeodb.org, for providing the geospatial data.
+  * the Federal Republic of Germany, for providing statistical data